Tackling Healthcare Fraud With Medical Licensing

 • Patients jump from doctor to doctor to obtain prescriptions

-• People impersonate doctors to collect income from patients, bill insurance companies, or create online personas that get advertising dollars or other benefits
+• People impersonate doctors to collect income from patients, bill insurance companies, or create online personas that generate advertising revenue or other benefits

-• People steal doctors’ personal information - like SSNs - to forge documents, including prescriptions for medications like Oxycodone.
-Sometimes, this information is retrieved from third party doctor portals by hackers.
+• People steal doctors' personal information, such as Social Security numbers, to forge documents, including prescriptions for medications like Oxycodone.
+Sometimes this information is retrieved from third-party doctor portals by hackers.

 One way to combat healthcare fraud is through the medical licensing system.
 Medical licensing ensures that only qualified doctors are allowed to practice medicine.
 The backgrounds and qualifications of healthcare providers must be verified by medical licensing boards before they can practice medicine, and anyone with a history of unethical behavior, including fraud, will not be allowed to practice.
 Medical licensing boards also require licensed doctors to follow strict codes of conduct and abide by ethical standards, which can serve as a deterrent to fraud.

-One step toward reducing healthcare fraud is ensuring that doctors are properly licensed and that their identity has been properly verified.
-Effective, efficient notarization through Proof during the licensing process will help medical licensing boards complete this important step.
+Ensuring that doctors are properly licensed and that their identity has been properly verified is a concrete step toward reducing healthcare fraud.
+Effective, efficient identity verification through Proof during the licensing process helps medical licensing boards complete this critical step.

 graphic of envelop on a square